patrickaod/KnightsRun/README.md

 ![Woodland background for index.html](assets/img/background/night-woods.jpg)

-Extracting the colour scheme though [coolor.co](https://coolors.co/image-picker) image picker.
+Extracting the colour scheme through [Coolor.co](https://coolors.co/image-picker) image picker.
 Produces this colour scheme:

 ![Woodland background for index.html](documentation/colour/colour-palette.jpeg)

-The produced colour scheme was very homogonous.
+The produced colour scheme was very homogenous.
 I wanted to add more contrast to this palette.
-Unfortunately, due to pricing constrains only five colours can appear on one colour palette with coolor.co.
+Unfortunately, due to pricing constraints, only five colours can appear on one colour palette with Coolor.co.
-I removed the two colours of least importance #396C71, #091E28, and added the main contrasting colour of the background Icterine (#F6F451).
+I removed the two colours of least importance #396C71,and #091E28, and added the main contrasting colour of the background Icterine (#F6F451).
 I then began a search for another complementary contrasting colour, and ended up with this colour palette:

 ![Contrasting colour palette](documentation/colour/colour-palette-contrast.jpeg)